Last Updated on 8th October 2020

 Although it sounds as though you can simply move your mortgage to another property, that’s not the case.
 Portable mortgages involve repaying your existing mortgage on your current property and then resuming your mortgage on your new property.

-The reason a mortgage can’t simply be transferred is typically because of affordability rules.
+The reason a mortgage can’t simply be transferred is because of affordability rules.
 Although you may have been paying your existing mortgage on time, lenders need to carry out new affordability tests.
-This is to ensure the mortgage is still affordable on your new property.
-Lenders need to do this so that they meet compliance under financial regulations.
+This is to ensure your mortgage is still affordable on your new property.
+Lenders need to do this so that they comply with financial regulations.
 Your lender will also have to agree on moving your mortgage over, as not all mortgages are portable.

 Please note, mortgage porting isn’t the same as a mortgage transfer.
 If you wish to transfer your mortgage to another person, as opposed to another property, then please read our article on mortgage transfers.

 Should I port my mortgage or switch to a new deal?

 Whether you should port your mortgage or switch to a new deal, will completely depend on your own circumstances.
 First of all, you need to be sure that your lender will allow you to port your mortgage.
 If your existing lender agrees, then at least you know it’s possible to move your current deal on to your new home.

 Borrowers often ask if it’s worth keeping their current deal without actively searching for a better deal.
 You’ll only know if you’re on a great deal by comparing other deals that you’re eligible for.
 Mortgages are constantly changing so it’s a smart move to shop around and see what else is available.

 It’s also important to bear in mind that if your new property is more expensive than your existing property, you may have to borrow more.
 Even if your interest rate remains the same, you’ll be paying more over the mortgage term as your overall loan amount is higher.